True Crime Reporter® Podcast

 Podcast: Play in new window | Download (Duration: 34:31 — 47.5MB)

-In the previous episode, we showed how homicide detectives solved 50-year-old cold cases.
+The previous episode showed how homicide detectives solved 50-year-old cold cases.

 They analyzed old evidence using new DNA extraction technology pioneered by Othram, a forensic genealogy lab in Texas.